Today's Articles

 The police and the FBI continually harassed Brown.
 He was arrested in 1967 for transporting weapons across state lines while under indictment, though he was never formally notified of that charge.

 He resigned as chairman of SNCC and went into hiding, making the FBI’s ten most wanted list in 1970.
 Brown was apprehended in 1972m and released four years later.
 He converted to Islam while in prison, taking the name Jamil Abdullah Al-Amin (beautiful servant of Allah the trustworthy).
 After his release, he moved to Atlanta, where he lived as the proprietor of a grocery store called the Community Store.
-He was the Imam (leader) of the Atlanta Mosque as well as in communities in Chicago, New York, and Detroit.
+He was the Imam (leader) of the Atlanta Mosque and in Chicago, New York, and Detroit communities.

 Al-Amin is a strict Sunni Muslim in his interpretation of the Koran, and his followers make aggressive outreach efforts to college campuses, malls, and the surrounding community.
 Al-Amin’s Mosque operates its 300-student school as well.
 Currently, the 70-plus-year-old Al-Amin is in a Georgia jail awaiting another trial.
 Al-Amin is accused of killing Fulton County Deputy Ricky Kinchen and wounding Deputy Aldranon English.
 They tried to serve him with an arrest warrant at his grocery store in west Atlanta on March 16, 2000.